Gherardo Bosio

 Gherardo Bosio (19 March 1903 – 16 April 1941) was an Italian architect, engineer and urbanist, famed for his work in planning the centre of Tirana, the capital of Albania.

-Biography
+Life and career

 Bosio pursued a degree in Engineering in Rome in 1926 and subsequently graduated from the University of Florence School of Architecture in 1931.

 After the conquest of Italian East Africa in 1936, Bosio was dispatched by the Italian authorities to Ethiopia, where he prepared the masterplans for the Ethiopian cities of Gondar and Dessie.
+From 1939 onward, he worked in Albania, especially in Tirana, designing numerous government buildings and urban plans, often in collaboration with Ferdinando Poggi.

-Gherardo Bosio died of cancer at the age of 38, on 16 April 1941, at his villa in Montefonti, Florence.
+Bosio died of cancer at the age of 38, on 16 April 1941, at his villa in Montefonti, Florence.